M.Ed. Psychology of Education

 Fitzpatrick, A. (2020).
 Towards a pedagogy of intergenerational learning.
 In M. Kernan & G. Cortellesi (Eds), Intergenerational learning in practice: Together old and young (pp. 40-59).
 Routledge.

 Intergenerational Learning (IGL) is a very interesting concept!
-This book chapter was recommended in Module 2 by Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).
+This book chapter was recommended in a lecture by Dr Ann Marie Halpenny (Lecture title: Learning ecologies within and beyond educational settings).
 In the lecture, Ann Marie discussed the idea of IGL and highlighted that IGL seeks to bring together individuals from different generations to share knowledge, skills, and values . . . and, importantly, to have fun together!

 O’Toole, L., Hayes, N., & Halpenny, A. (2020).
 Animating systems: The ecological value of considering Bronfenbrenner’s bio-ecological model of development.
 In Barnett, R. and Jackson, N. (Eds.), Learning ecologies: Sightings, possibilities, and emerging practices (pp. 19-31).
 London: Routledge.